raspberrypilearning/3D-scene/en/step_6.md

 Usually a continuous background soundtrack will start at the beginning `when green flag clicked`{:class="block3events"}, but you could have it starting at any time that suits your project.

-To make a sound play continuously, use a `play a sound until done`{:class="block3sound"} block inside a `forever`{:class="block3control"} loop.
+To make a sound play continuously, use a `play sound until done`{:class="block3sound"} block inside a `forever`{:class="block3control"} loop.
 Once the sound has finished, the `forever`{:class="block3control"} loop makes the sound start again from the beginning.

 This example uses a single long sound clip repeated as a soundtrack.